appium/appium/README.md

    C#, Clojure, or Perl with the Selenium WebDriver API and [language-specific client libraries](/docs/en/about-appium/appium-clients.md).
 3. You can use any testing framework.
+4. Appium has built-in mobile web and hybrid app support.
+Within the same script you can switch seamlessly between native app automation and webview automation, all using the WebDriver model that's already the standard for web automation.

 Investing in the
 [WebDriver](https://w3c.github.io/webdriver/webdriver-spec.html) protocol means